Skip to main content

 The Statler College of Engineering and Mineral Resources at West Virginia University welcomes 16 new faculty members to kick off the 2022-23 academic year.
 This cohort brings a tremendous amount of talent to the University and will bolster the College’s growing research programs.
 Learn more about the new Mountaineers below.

-• Makenzie Dolly
+• Makenzie Keepers

-Makenzie Dolly
+Makenzie Keepers

 Teaching Assistant Professor - Department of Industrial and Management Systems Engineering

-Makenzie Dolly’s first and foremost passion is teaching and learning, which she discovered during her first peer tutoring role at the age of 12.
+Makenzie Keeper's first and foremost passion is teaching and learning, which she discovered during her first peer tutoring role at the age of 12.
 She started her academic journey in the IMSE department as a BSIE student in January 2017.
 She received her BSIE in 2019, and subsequently started her PhD in Industrial Engineering as the department’s first-ever direct-admit PhD IE student.
 Her PhD research focused on the gamification of assembly operations for manufacturing, where she explored how the addition of game-like elements to non-game contexts may affect production and the workers.
 Some of her preliminary research has been published in the Journal of Manufacturing Systems [IF: 9.498] and various conference proceedings including those from Advances in Production Management Systems (APMS) and CIRPe.

 In her current role, she primarily focuses her work on supporting the students in and out of the IMSE department with their courses and work-life balance.
 She is dedicated to exploring new teaching styles to provide her students with the most valuable learning experience possible and believes strongly in providing real-life applications of course materials.
 Dr. Dolly finds immense value in working closely with alumni to ensure relevant and timely course materials, as well as partnering with companies in the community to provide unique learning experiences for students and to uphold the land-grant mission of the University.